Chart Color Schemes

 Lucknow lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Lucknow (Vic.) had an estimated population of around 1,904 as of November 2025.
-This reflects an increase of 465 people, representing a growth rate of 32.3%, since the 2021 Census which reported a population of 1,439 people in the suburb.
-The change is inferred from the resident population of 1,852 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 315 validated new addresses since the Census date.
-This level of population equates to a density ratio of 88 persons per square kilometer, indicating significant space per person and potential room for further development in Lucknow.
-The suburb's growth rate exceeded that of the SA3 area (4.0%) and the non-metro area, positioning it as a growth leader in the region.
-Population growth was primarily driven by interstate migration which contributed approximately 54.0% of overall population gains during recent periods.
+Based on ABS population updates and new addresses validated by AreaSearch, as of Nov 2025 the Lucknow (Vic.) statistical area's population is estimated at around 1,544.
+This reflects an increase of 105 people since the 2021 Census, which reported a population of 1,439.
+The change was inferred from AreaSearch's estimation of resident population at 1,474 following examination of ABS' latest ERP data release in June 2024 and an additional 315 validated new addresses since the Census date.
+This level of population equates to a density ratio of 71 persons per square kilometer.
+The Lucknow (Vic.)
+SA2's growth rate of 7.3% since the 2021 census exceeded the broader area's 6.4%, marking it as a growth leader in the region.
+Interstate migration contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, a significant population increase in the top quartile of national non-metropolitan areas is forecasted.
-The suburb of Lucknow (Vic.) is expected to expand by 602 persons to reach 2041 based on aggregated SA2-level projections, reflecting an overall increase of 7.7% over these 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Exceptional growth is predicted over the period with the Lucknow (Vic.)
+SA2 expected to expand by 654 persons to 2041, reflecting an increase of 36.2% in total over the 17 years.

 Frequently Asked Questions - Population